 The camera, strategically placed in Tiger McDrew’s office.

-our little friend the reel to reel tape recorder, shows up enough it should have been on salary.
+our little friend the reel-to-reel tape recorder, shows up enough it should have been on salary.

-As I’ve said, this is yet another aspect of American cultural phenomenon, the collective Voyeurism. feeding on the sensational news, and also being a witness to the events as well.
+As I’ve said, this is yet another aspect of the American cultural phenomenon, the collective Voyeurism. feeding on the sensational news, and also being a witness to the events as well.
 Feeding off the frenzy of the gory and graphic details making us participate.

 There are a lot of shots of the tape recorder.
 What is this emphasis and does it symbolize the narcissism prevalent in the film?
-Does it also represent the entrapment…voyeurism, eavesdropping, revisiting the dictums of McDrew as he collects his ideas for his future book.
+Does it also represent the entrapment…voyeurism, eavesdropping, and revisiting of the dictums of McDrew as he collects his ideas for his future book.

-While Ponce holds up the mantle of Tiger’s womanizing he also starts to exhibit a tinge of excitement during the flurry of tv crews, he rebounds to show repulsion at the revelation that his hero and mentor is in fact a serial murderer when he discovers the snap shot and taped evidence, but by the film’s end it is too late for Ponce as he is impressed upon and transformed.
+While Ponce holds up the mantle of Tiger’s womanizing he also starts to exhibit a tinge of excitement during the flurry of tv crews, he rebounds to show repulsion at the revelation that his hero and mentor is in fact a serial murderer when he discovers the snapshot and taped evidence, but by the film’s end it is too late for Ponce as he is impressed upon and transformed.

-Only until Tiger’s ambiguous death, does Ponce truly emerge a complete and total Don Juan himself as the ending scene/coda of the film illustrates or hints at.
+Only until Tiger’s ambiguous death, does Ponce truly emerge as a complete and total Don Juan himself as the ending scene/coda of the film illustrates or hints at.

-FROM BOY NAIL BITER TO HANDS FIRMLY IN POCKETS, THE MALE STANCE
+FROM BOY NAIL BITER TO HANDS FIRMLY IN POCKETS, THE MALE STANCE.

 Will he also become a killer himself?
 He will in fact utilize the newly found masculinity that Tiger has given him, by way of the gift of Betty Smith.
 While Betty has been offered up as an object, in this environment of sexual freedom, she too exploits, the youthful boyhood, that she now has been given permission and access to satisfy herself with.

 Tiger has transformed this institution vicariously through his deeds.
-American culture and traditions go on after Tiger is ‘gone’ as Tiger is a symptom of society, and not the complete and lone monster in this play.
+American culture and traditions go on after Tiger is ‘gone’ as Tiger is a symptom of society and not the complete and lone monster in this play.

-The monster here is the American culture and exploitation of beauty, youth, and appetite for self satisfaction, heroism and culturally engendered role models that girls and boys, women and men uphold throughout their adult lives.
+The monster here is the American culture and exploitation of beauty, youth, and appetite for self-satisfaction, heroism, and culturally engendered role models that girls and boys, women and men uphold throughout their adult lives.